 Individualising instruction involves providing different tasks for each learner and support at the individual level.
 It is based on the idea that all learners are different and have different needs, and that therefore a personally tailored approach - particularly in terms of the tasks and activities that pupils undertake and the pace at which they make progress through the curriculum - will be more effective.
 Various models of individualised instruction have been tried over the years in education, particularly in subjects like mathematics where pupils can have individual sets of activities which they complete, often largely independently.
 More recently, digital technologies have been employed to facilitate individual activities and feedback.

 For classroom-based approaches, it appears that the role of the teacher may become more managerial, with the increased requirements for organising and monitoring learning activities leaving less time for high quality pedagogical interaction.
 This may explain some of the variation in impact.
 Because of this, individualised instruction may be better used as a supplement to usual class teaching, rather than a standard replacement.

-This finding is also supported by research from other connected fields, such as computer based learning, and Bloom’s ‘mastery learning’, where students have instructions broken down into steps, receive feedback on their learning, and only move on when they have ‘mastered’ a particular step.
+There is some research from other connected fields, such as computer-based learning, and Bloom’s ‘mastery learning’, where students have instructions broken down into steps, receive feedback on their learning, and only move on when they have ‘mastered’ a particular step.
 In both fields, small group approaches appear to be more effective than individualised approaches.

 The evidence is mostly drawn from secondary school studies and studies in mathematics, though there is also evidence from other curriculum subjects such as science, history and geography.

 The costs of implementing individualised learning are usually very low.
 Approaches using technology, such as online tutoring programmes or integrated learning systems, have become less expensive in recent years.
 Overall costs are therefore estimated as very low.

 How will you ensure that there is sufficient time for direct teacher interaction with all pupils — individually and as a class — given the increased requirements on the teacher to organise and monitor individual activities?